ropensci/FedData/README.md

 ### Demonstration

-This demo script is available in the `/inst` folder at the location of the installed package.
+This demonstration script is available as an R Markdown document in the GitHub repository: <https://github.com/bocinsky/FedData>.

 #### Load `FedData` and define a study area